leopku/hugo-theme-next/README.md

 # Features
 - linking static files from cdn.jsdelivr.com
 - Google Analytics supported
-- customable pagination
+- Infinite loading articles when scroll to buttom of article listing page.(default)
+- customizable number of articles per-page.
+- Traditional pagination as `Prev`/`Next` also supported when infinite loading disabled.
 - lazy load Disqus
 - related posts
 - syntax highlighting
-- customable creating time of site which should display in footer each page and license declaring of each post
+- customable creating time of site which should display in footer of each page and license declaring of each post
 - license delaring in head of each post.

 # TODO